c-sanders/Quaternion/README.md

 On the 1-dimensional real number line, there is no solution to the problem of $\pm\sqrt{-1}$.

-In the 2-dimensional complex number plane, there are two solutions to the problem of $\pm\sqrt{-1}$.
+Over time, mathematicians overcame this shortcoming by developing imaginary numbers.
+From these imaginary numbers, complex numbers flowed.  which can't be represented on a real number line.
+Instead, they need to be represented in a 2-dimensional complex number plane, there are two solutions to the problem of $\pm\sqrt{-1}$.

 In the 4-dimensional real number space which forms the Hamiltonian, there are infinitely many solutions to the problem of $\pm\sqrt{-1}$. $i$ is one solution, but $j$ is also another solution, and so is $k$.